arun-pingaley/git_home/README.txt

-This is a really cool project!
+This is a totally cool project!

 This is some addition